 8. The summons will give the date on which the defendant must first appear in court, and on that date the defendant may be asked to enter a plea.
 If the defendant pleads guilty, the court may proceed immediately to sentence.
 If the defendant pleads not guilty, then the court will adjourn to a later date for the next hearing.

 9. In cases involving "either way" offences, a decision must be made as to whether the case should be heard in the magistrates' court or the Crown Court.
 This is done at the 'mode of trial' hearing.

-11. If the defendant pleads not guilty in a case that the magistrates consider is suitable for summary trial, the case will usually be adjourned.
+11. If the defendant pleads not guilty in a case that the magistrates consider is suitable for summary trial, then the defendant will be asked if they consent to summary trial, or whether they elect for a trial at the Crown Court.
+If they consent to summary trial then the case will usually be adjourned to a later date for trial.
+However, if they elect trial at the Crown Court then the case will be sent forthwith to the Crown Court for a plea and case management hearing.
 You should check the practice of the court in every case.

 12. Witnesses need only attend at the first hearing in the magistrates' court if the practice of the court is to hear a defended case immediately, and either you have not served statements under s9 CJA 1967 or the defendants have objected to the statements being put in evidence.
 The procedures for mode of trial hearings are described in more detail below.